 Not registered?
 Students who register for this Penn State course gain access to assignments and instructor feedback, and earn academic credit.

 - Authors - Ron Santini, Instructor, and David DiBiase, Senior Lecturer, Department of Geography, College of Earth and Mineral Sciences, The Pennsylvania State University

-- Learning Environment - This Web site provides the primary instructional materials for the course.
-The Resources menu at left links to important supporting materials, while the Course Outline menu links to the course lessons.
-ANGEL, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.
+- Learning Environment - This website provides the primary instructional materials for the course.
+The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
+Canvas, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.

 - Lesson 1 - Roles of GIS in Energy System Siting Decisions

 - Lesson 2 - Major Siting Challenges in the Energy Enterprise, Part 1